lobobeebe/PreferentialDeletion/README.md

 ## Degree Distribution
 * Open k.xslx
-* Paste the output in k0.8.txt into rows B and C (starting at row 2) of edges.xlsx
+* Paste the output in k0.8.txt into rows A and B (starting at row 2) of edges.xlsx
 * The contained chart should update to match the data.
-Compare to FIg.5 of the paper.
+Compare to Fig.5 of the paper.